-Parents, guardians, students, or a close adult relative may report suspected gang-related behavior utilizing MCPS Form 230-37 Gang-Related Incident Reporting Form and submit the same to the school principal for follow up.
-In addition, MCPS Form 230-35, Bullying, Harassment, or Intimidation Reporting Form, which includes "gang related" and "gang recruitment" as categories of bullying, harassment, or intimidation may also be used to report gang-related concerns.
+Parents, guardians, students, or a close adult relative may report suspected gang-related behavior utilizin g MCPS Form 230-37 Gang-Related Incident Reporting Fin and submit the same to the school principal for follow up.
+In addition, MCPS Form 230-35, Bullying, Harassment, or Intimidation Reporting Form which includes "gang related" and "gang recruitment" as categories of bullying, harassment, or intimidation may also be used to report gangelated concerns.
+MCPS developed specific processes on howwe monitor/receive Maryland Safe Schools Tipline allegations and connect immediately with the schools and police partners to ensure swift investigation.